peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 * <code>[public static readonly PeterO.Numbers.EFloat One;](#One)</code> - Represents the number 1.
 * <code>[PeterO.Numbers.EFloat operator +(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Addition)</code> - Adds two arbitrary-precision binary floating-point numbers and returns the result.
 * <code>[PeterO.Numbers.EFloat operator --(PeterO.Numbers.EFloat)](#op_Decrement)</code> - Subtracts one from an arbitrary-precision binary floating-point number.
-* <code>[PeterO.Numbers.EFloat operator /(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Division)</code> - Divides one binary float by another and returns the result.
+* <code>[PeterO.Numbers.EFloat operator /(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Division)</code> - Divides one binary floating-point number by another and returns the result.
 * <code>[explicit operator ulong(PeterO.Numbers.EFloat)](#op_Explicit)</code> - Converts a boolean value (true or false) to an arbitrary-precision binary floating-point number.
-Converts an arbitrary-precision binary float to a value to an arbitrary-precision integer.
+Converts an arbitrary-precision binary floating-point number to a value to an arbitrary-precision integer.
 Converts this value to its closest equivalent as a 64-bit floating-point number.
-Converts an arbitrary-precision binary float to its closest equivalent as a 32-bit floating-point number.
-Converts an arbitrary-precision binary float to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
-Converts an arbitrary-precision binary float to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to its closest equivalent as a 32-bit floating-point number.
+Converts an arbitrary-precision binary floating-point number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision binary floating-point number to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
-* <code>[implicit operator PeterO.Numbers.EFloat(ulong)](#op_Implicit)</code> - Creates a binary float from a 32-bit floating-point number.
-Creates a binary float from a 64-bit floating-point number.
+* <code>[implicit operator PeterO.Numbers.EFloat(ulong)](#op_Implicit)</code> - Creates a binary floating-point number from a 32-bit floating-point number.
+Creates a binary floating-point number from a 64-bit floating-point number.
 Converts an arbitrary-precision integer to an arbitrary precision binary.
 Converts a byte (from 0 to 255) to an arbitrary-precision binary floating-point number.
 Converts an 8-bit signed integer to an arbitrary-precision binary floating-point number.
 Converts a 16-bit signed integer to an arbitrary-precision binary floating-point number.
 Converts a 16-bit unsigned integer to an arbitrary-precision binary floating-point number.
 Converts a 32-bit signed integer to an arbitrary-precision binary floating-point number.
 Converts a 32-bit signed integer to an arbitrary-precision binary floating-point number.
 Converts a 64-bit signed integer to an arbitrary-precision binary floating-point number.
 Converts a 64-bit unsigned integer to an arbitrary-precision binary floating-point number.
 * <code>[PeterO.Numbers.EFloat operator ++(PeterO.Numbers.EFloat)](#op_Increment)</code> - Adds one to an arbitrary-precision binary floating-point number.
-* <code>[PeterO.Numbers.EFloat operator %(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Modulus)</code> - Finds the remainder when dividing one arbitrary-precision binary float by another.
+* <code>[PeterO.Numbers.EFloat operator %(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Modulus)</code> - Finds the remainder when dividing one arbitrary-precision binary floating-point number by another.
 * <code>[PeterO.Numbers.EFloat operator &#x2a;(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Multiply)</code> - Multiplies two binary floating-point numbers.
-* <code>[PeterO.Numbers.EFloat operator -(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Subtraction)</code> - Subtracts one arbitrary-precision binary float from another.
+* <code>[PeterO.Numbers.EFloat operator -(PeterO.Numbers.EFloat, PeterO.Numbers.EFloat)](#op_Subtraction)</code> - Subtracts one arbitrary-precision binary floating-point number from another.
 * <code>[PeterO.Numbers.EFloat operator -(PeterO.Numbers.EFloat)](#op_UnaryNegation)</code> - Gets an object with the same value as this one, but with the sign reversed.
 * <code>[PI(PeterO.Numbers.EContext)](#PI_PeterO_Numbers_EContext)</code> - Finds the constant π, the circumference of a circle divided by its diameter.
 * <code>[Plus(PeterO.Numbers.EContext)](#Plus_PeterO_Numbers_EContext)</code> - Rounds this object's value to a given precision, using the given rounding mode and range of exponent, and also converts negative zero to positive zero.